aidamouref/Project-Broadway/README.md

 r2=r2_score(y_test, predictions)
 print(r2)

-0.7478265949763145
+0.7470755563396854

 ```

-After the training and the test, predictions show that the R2 of the model is 0.75, which is quite similar to the previous model.
+After the training and the test, predictions show that the R2 of the model is 0.75, which is very similar to the OLS model.
 We can say our model is robust.

-** Conclusions **
+## ** Conclusions **

 Broadway is a world full of magic and sound...but also full of profits.
 Time Series analysis show the positive tendency over years regarding grosses (unless something unexpected happens!).
 The linear regression OLS model shows that, when accounting for outliers, skeweness and missing values, the weekly grosses can be explained not only for the shows displayed but also for the theatres, the ticket sales and the number of performances.